 Drug and alcohol addiction treatment in the United States has evolved considerably in the last 50 years.
 Our nation has slowly moved away from the philosophy of incarcerating people with addictions to providing treatment.
-While it has been shown that treatment is much more successful in helping people with substance use disorders (SUDs) than punishment, the question of whether or not mandatory rehabilitation can be effective remains unanswered.
+While it has been shown that treatment is much more successful in helping people with substance use disorders (SUDs) than punishment, the question of whether or not court-ordered drug rehabilitation is effective remains unanswered.

 While it’s widely believed that drug courts are certainly an improvement over the incarceration-focused policies of the past, there is some debate about their effectiveness in reducing substance abuse.
 According to the National Association of Drug Court Professionals (NADCP), drug court programs have been wildly successful in America.
 Here are some of their supporting facts:

-Drug courts reduce crime by as much as 45 percent, compared to other sentencing options (probation, jail or prison)
+- Drug courts reduce crime by as much as 45% compared to other sentencing options (probation, jail, or prison.)3

-Drug courts produce cost savings ranging from $3,000 – $13,000 per client.
-These savings reflect reduced prison cost, lower recidivism and reduced victimization.
+- Drug courts produce cost savings ranging from $3,000 to $13,000 per client.
+These savings reflect reduced prison costs, lower recidivism (not relapsing), and reduced victimization.3

-Parents who are in family drug court are twice as likely to go to treatment and complete it.
+- Parents who are in family drug court are twice as likely to go to treatment and complete it.4

 For example, the majority of drug court evaluation programs have no comparison group, such as offenders who refused treatment.
 This means that any success numbers reported by drug courts lack the context to put them in proper perspective.

 “Drug court programs do not have much interaction with participants following graduation — meaning there are no long-term success or failure rates to examine.”